Jonesterw/UIForge/README.md

 5.  **Activate Previews:**
     *   For **simple CSS-based effects**, the HTML and CSS from `effects.json` are injected directly into the card's preview area, making them instantly interactive on hover.
     *   For **complex JavaScript-based effects** (like React or WebGL), `embed-controller.js` attaches listeners.
 On hover, it loads the necessary scripts and starts the animation; on mouse leave, it stops them to save resources.
-6.  **User Interaction:** The user can now hover over cards to see effects, click buttons to view the source code (HTML, CSS, JS, etc.), and copy code snippets to their clipboard.
+6.  **Explore and Learn:** The gallery is now live.
+Users can hover over any card to see the effect in action.
+By hovering over the "HTML", "CSS", or "JS" buttons, they can view the source code in a floating panel and use the "Copy Code" button to grab the snippet and experiment with it on their own.

 ### Core Architectural Files